googleapis/google-cloud-cpp/google/cloud/networkconnectivity/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Network Connectivity API][cloud-service-docs], a service to The Network Connectivity API provides access to Network Connectivity Center.
+This directory contains an idiomatic C++ client library for the [Network Connectivity API][cloud-service-docs], a suite of products that provide enterprise connectivity from your on-premises network or from another cloud provider to your Virtual Private Cloud (VPC) network.

 This library is **experimental**.
 Its APIs are subject to change without notice.